 While we understand many would like additional details when there is a positive case, due to privacy laws we cannot release any further identifiable information about the affected individuals.

-If your child displays any COVID-19 symptoms (a list of which can be found here), please keep them at home and contact your family doctor for further guidance.
+A reminder that while we are not requiring daily health screenings this year, we ask you to please remember to monitor your student every morning before school for any COVID-19 symptoms (a list of which can be found here).
+If your child displays any COVID-19 symptoms, please keep them at home and contact your family doctor for further guidance.

 Additionally, please remember the following if your own student or someone in your household tests positive: